xpavlic4/book-extracts/psychology/learning/coursera/mindshift/README.md

 ## Focus and diffuse modes
 Focus mode is when you are concentrating.
 Diffuse is when you are not thinking about anything in particular.

+## Meditation types
+Focus type of meditation help to stay focus and calm our mind.
+Open monitoring type of meditaion improves our creativity.

+## Usage of multiple sences
+Use your ears, hands, eyes, common sense.
+Environemnt of positive peole.

 ## Pi vs T shaped carier
 There is not much difference betwwen someone who worked on the job for 6 months and 6 years.
 Skill developmnet curves are typically logarithmic, not linear.